MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-A-Income-Tax/part-1-Income-Taxes/subjectgroup-ECFRda73072501ca80e-Withholding-Tax-Nonresident-Aliens-Foreign-Corporations-TaxFree-Covenant-Bonds/section-1.1441-0.md

 (B) Status of payee as an intermediary or as a person acting for its own account.

+(C) Reliance on a prior version of a withholding certificate.

-(ix) Certificates to furnished for each obligation unless exception applies.
+(ix) Certificates to be furnished to withholding agent for each obligation unless exception applies.

 (A) Exception for certain branch or account systems or system maintained by agent.